 Just make sure to adjust your language, choice of words, and tone to your buyers, and you’ll be doing something right.

 It seems as though attention spans are getting shorter and shorter as the years go by, so you want to make your descriptions scannable and effective.
 In this case, creating product descriptions with a mix of expertly crafted prose followed by bullet points can be your dearest friend.

-Most products can be described in a couple of sentences or a paragraph, followed by bullet points where you can include all of the relevant specifications of your products that your buyers can scan through quickly and effectively.
+Most products can be described in a couple of sentences or a paragraph, followed by bullet points where you can include all of the relevant specifications of your products that your buyers can scan through quickly.
 Make sure that when your buyers read your descriptions that they know exactly what they are buying.

 8. Create urgency

 Okay, so you have been writing the perfect product description, now you need to inject a subtle hint of urgency.
 When you attempt to create urgency, don’t be pushy and obnoxious, instead think of it as a gentle nudge you are giving your buyers in the right direction.
-Help them make a decision by offering them more value for their purchase if they buy now.
+Help them decide by offering them more value for their purchase if they buy now.

 9. Improve your SEO